About the Program

 The Team

-Situated within the Indigenous Initiatives program at the University of Alberta, the cross-disciplinary I-STEAM Pathways program is Indigenous Co- led by researchers and experts from across the University of Alberta, and housed in the College of Natural and Applied Sciences.
-The team comprises:
+Situated within the Indigenous Initiatives program at the University of Alberta, the cross-disciplinary I-STEAM Pathways program is Indigenous Co- led by researchers and experts from across the University of Alberta and supported by the College of Natural and Applied Sciences and the College of Social Sciences and Humanities.
+The ISTEAM Pathways team comprises:

 Stay up to date with the program by liking us on Facebook or following us on Twitter and on Instagram.